Karlfunhouse/cannabis-concierge/README.md

 1. Open `localhost:3000` in your favorite browser

 ### Future Iterations:
-- Implement Favorites Menu that displays a user's favorited strains
+- Implement Favorites Menu that displays a user's favorited strains.
 - Add a Quiz that will allow users to answer questions and be given a suggestion for a strain they should try.
+- Make APP responsive for Mobile.
+- Dispensary integration to locate where strains are available.

 ### Contributors:
 - [Ally Jarjour](https://github.com/allyjarjour)